 And often, when people ask us about the costs involved in a logo design project, they actually want us to work on their entire brand identity.

-Sometimes this article about business branding.
+Not sure what branding involves?
+Take a look at this article about business branding.

 Your business is completely different to your neighbour’s business.
 And that’s why design agencies don’t work from a standard graphic design price list.

 When you have a logo professionally designed, at the end of the project you should receive an email containing the following files:

 - Horizontal lockup

 - Different file formats including (JPEG, PNG, EPS and PDF)